Creating and configuring a Spack-Manager Project

 3 directories, 0 files

-command is run the project configs
+Once the first spack manager command is run the project configs and repos directories get populated.

-directory is where machine specific spack configuration files are stored.
+The configs directory is where machine specific spack configuration files are stored.

-Since this directory is currently empty no machines show up when spack manager find-machine --list
+Since this directory is currently empty no machines show up when spack manager find-machine --list is run.

 The next step is to add some machines and configuration files.